AxiomeCG/awesome-threejs/README.md

 - [vercel](https://vercel.com/): Easy tool to host your projects, and free for a personal/hobbyist type of projects.

 # Libraries
+## GLSL/HLSL Shaders
+- [lygia](https://github.com/patriciogonzalezvivo/lygia):  a granular and multi-language shader library designed for performance and flexibility by [@patriciogv](https://twitter.com/patriciogv).
+A cross platform library that will help you iterate on your shaders very easily.
+Going deep in the code of a specific functionality can also help you learn GLSL/HLSL.

 ## Related Frameworks